grebtsew/Visualize-Realtime-Data-Stream-Chart-in-Flask/README.md

 5. Create your stream by looking at the [heading below](#How-to-Send-data-to-your-Server).

+# Change Config
+Ports and addresses can be changed in the `config.ini` file.

 # How to Send data to your Server
 As mentioned in the [solution heading above](#Solution) there are two ways of sending data streams to this implementation, creating a socket client or creating data stream in the implementation.